-Figure 3-18 shows the default layout view for an open implemented design.
+The following figure shows the default layout view for an open implemented design.

 Note: The Device window might display placement only or routing depending on the state the window was in when it was last closed.
 In the Device window, click the Routing Resources button to toggle the view to display only placement or routing.